genicam/harvesters/README.rst

 .. contents:: Table of Contents
     :depth: 2

 **Disclaimer**: All external pictures should have associated credits.
 If there are missing credits, please tell us, we will correct it.
 Similarly, all excerpts should be sourced.
-If not, this is an error and we will correct it as soon as you tell me.
+If not, this is an error and we will correct it as soon as you tell us.

 ############
 Dear readers